Patients & Families

 Clinical Trial: Phase 1

-To assess safety & dosage
+To assess safety & tolerability

 Small group of healthy volunteers or patients